hsiaosiyuan0/jexpose/README.md

 # jexpose

 This project can expose class graph inside of jar.

-It is designed to just exposing the matches class files, and will merge fields inherit from ancestor classes.
+It is designed to just exposing the matching class files, and will merge fields inherit from ancestor classes.
+It does not using reflection but reading bytecode within class files, the reason of this strategy is the original language planed to be used to write this project is typescript, used java temporarily since the asm package is ready to use.

+After this [choc](https://github.com/hsiaosiyuan0/choc) was completed, the typescript version [jar-exposer](https://github.com/hsiaosiyuan0/jar-exposer) is working in progress and maybe completed in future someday :-]

 ```
 jexpose -entry com.qianmi -entry-jar /w/qm/uc.jar -lib /w/qm/uc/dependencies -provider-suffix Provider -exclude ".*Score.*"